-The dynamic imbalance of the disk, relative to its rotation axis, shall not exceed 2,5 g mm (see also Annex A).
+The dynamic imbalance of the disk, relative to its rotation axis, shall not exceed 2,5 g·mm (for 80 mm disk see Annex A).

 11.4 Axial runout

 When measured by the optical system with the Reference Servo for axial tracking, the disk rotating at the Reference velocity of 3,83 m/s (see 9.5), the deviation of each recording layer from its nominal position in the direction normal to the Reference Planes shall not exceed 0,30 mm.